This project tries to define as many existing OEIS sequences as possible by holonomic recurrences.

 The main result of the project is a database table with suitable parameter sets for the OEIS sequences that are covered.
 The table is create with the following MySQL statements:

--- Table for holonomic recurrences in the OEIS DROP TABLE IF EXISTS holref; CREATE TABLE holref ( aseqno VARCHAR(10) NOT NULL -- A-number , callcode VARCHAR(32) -- "holos", generate calls for HolonomicRecurrence , offset INT -- offset , matrix VARCHAR(8192) -- coefficients of polynomials in n , init VARCHAR(4096) -- initial terms for the recurrence , shift INT -- optional shift (0) , gftype INT -- 0 for o.g.f, 1 for e.g.f , keyword VARCHAR(128) -- list of keywords for source sequence type etc. , PRIMARY KEY(aseqno, callcode) ); COMMIT;
+-- Table for holonomic recurrences in the OEIS DROP TABLE IF EXISTS holref; CREATE TABLE holref ( aseqno VARCHAR(10) NOT NULL -- A-number , callcode VARCHAR(32) -- "holos", generate calls for HolonomicRecurrence , offset1 INT -- offset , matrix VARCHAR(8192) -- coefficients of polynomials in n , init VARCHAR(4096) -- initial terms for the recurrence , dist INT -- optional shift of the index n (0) , gftype INT -- 0 for o.g.f, 1 for e.g.f , keyword VARCHAR(128) -- list of keywords for source sequence type etc. , PRIMARY KEY(aseqno, callcode) ); COMMIT;

 The tab-separated data loaded into the database table can be found under holref.txt.